Value in Art - Understanding One of the Art Elements

 In comparison to the above-mentioned painter Caravaggio, who used a contrast of color on his palette, artists such as the Impressionist painter, Claude Monet, and James Abbott McNeill Whistler chose to concentrate on various ends of color values.
 Various landscape images by Monet were created with the manipulation of high-key color values, giving the image an atmosphere of vibrant energy, and of life.
 In contrast, the atmosphere of the famous painting The Mother by Whistler was created with the use of low-key values of color.
 These examples illustrate just how crucial is the element of value for the creation of the atmosphere and of a certain narrative of an image.

+Value in art has another definition as well.
 Apart from the technical aspect of the value in art, the value can also refer to the sentimental, cultural, or ritualistic importance of the work.
 Unlike the questions about color, contrast, or luminosity, this type of value cannot be measured as it is entirely subjective and open to numerous interpretations.

 Divided into three comprehensible chapters, the book is the first book to look at the way light can be used to create realistic and fantastical effects in a wide range of visual media.
 It is a valuable resource for animators, digital illustrators, painters, photographers, and artists working in any medium.
 Clearly written by a practicing illustrator, this book is essential reading for both students and professional artists.
 Covering a number of issues concerning light in art, such as dimensions of color, the interaction of various kinds of lighting, and the colors of many typical kinds of lighting, the texts offer a new look onto things we normally take for granted.